schuyler4/Basic_Diff_Probe/test/testing.md

 <h3>Accuracy Test</h3>
 <p>
 <b>Procedure:</b> Connect a function generator with a sine wave that has a frequency of 20kHz, and a peak voltage of 2.5Vp/10Vp.
 Connect the sine wave across the differential probe and a regular calibrated single ended scope probe.
 Make sure the diff probe ground is also connected.
 Look at both traces on the oscilloscope.
 Repeat for both 10x mode and 1x mode.
-If the diff probe sine wave is significantly distorted or attenuated degrees the frequency.
+If the diff probe sine wave is significantly distorted or attenuated decrees the frequency.
 This will find the bandwidth of the diff probe.
 </p>

 <b>Results:</b> The 1x trace is shown below: